- A systems biology study to tailored treatment in chronic heart failure

 The second part, was of a more methodological nature.
 We looked at the consistency and robustness of different clustering methods, and we clustered patients based not on clinical, but pathophysiological parameters.
 We also developed two methods to analyze the enormous amounts of data collected in systems biology.
 The first method estimates possible existence of splice variants in gene expression data.
 The second method is a penalized canonical correlation analysis, which enables to analyze multiple high-dimensional datasets in such a way that a set of variables in one dataset correlates maximally with the sets of variables in all other datasets.

-6: Robustness of clustering methods (Embargo until 15 September 2019)
+6: Robustness of clustering methods (Embargo up to and including 15 September 2019)

-7: Novel endotypes in heart failure (Embargo until 15 September 2019)
+7: Novel endotypes in heart failure (Embargo up to and including 15 September 2019)

-9: Penalized canonical correlation analysis (Embargo until 15 September 2019)
+9: Penalized canonical correlation analysis (Embargo up to and including 15 September 2019)